w3f/Grants-Program/applications/on-chain-cash.md

 ![Architecture 2 drawio](https://user-images.githubusercontent.com/98888366/155559730-166ed4da-8712-48a3-941f-168f825d1649.png)

-The service will have three types of commissions/fees:
-1. Sale fees upon a coupon sale: e.g. a coupon with 50EUR value will be sold for 55EUR, the 5EUR commission could be split between a Seller and a Stakeholder as well as being fully credited to the Seller.
-2. User's transaction fees: a service provider would be able to gather fees for different user's transactions and there will be an ability to customize terms for charging commissions and their size: e.g. transactions upon coupon redemption with an existing user's wallet (with charging gas from this wallet) could be free and transactions for users without a wallet can be additionally charged (as a service provider uses its own account for paying gas).
-Another example: different commission rates for different assets or additional fees for redeeming a coupon that was recently expired.
-3. The service could be run on a b2b market when one contractor (Service provider) provides a service for creating and managing coupons for one or several counterparties (Stakeholders) on a SaaS basis.
-The smart-contract will allow to share commissions from user transactions between contractors, as well as the ability to set different rates for such commissions for different contractors or different assets.

 ### Ecosystem Fit

+In the entire BitIns service each coupon has a code that is issued by a centralized backend and printed on a POS terminal upon payment.
+A user redeems a coupon using this code.
+Under this project the main idea of the service will be redeveloped in a confidential and trustless manner using a smart-contract in a blockchain: each coupon will get two keys (codes) - a private and a personal one: the public one will be stored in the smart contract and the private key will be known only to a buyer/user from the entire coupon (it may be encrypted in a QR-code on the coupon or written in any other safe manner).
+The destination wallet address for the transaction will be signed by the private key so that no destination wallet spoofing could be done by scams.

-The new proposed application will become an on-ramp for fiat currencies: a native or non-native token of choice would be issued/exchanged for fiat within coupon redemption.
+The new proposed smart-contract will become an on-ramp for fiat currencies: a native or non-native token of choice could be issued/exchanged for fiat within a coupon redemption.
 Some of anticipated ways of fiat-to-crypto exchange:
 - issue a native stablecoin upon coupon redemption;
 - on-line exchange of the coupon value for native Polkadot or parachain tokens (e.g. DOT, LINK, COMP etc.) or stablecoins like aUSD using Polkadex or other DEX projects in the ecosystem;
 - on-line exchange of the coupon value for native assets from other blockchains like BTC using 3rd party EX like Kraken.